ITensor/website/docs/julia/formulas/tagtype/main.md

-# Making a Custom Local Hilbert Space / Physical Degree of Freedom
+# Make a Custom Local Hilbert Space / Physical Degree of Freedom

 ITensor provides support for a range of common local Hilbert space types, or physical degrees of freedom, such as S=1/2 and S=1 spins; spinless and spinful